 The newest park in Smithfield Township is not easy to find.
 That is because it is not yet officially opened as a park.
 GPS won’t get you there.
 Nor is there a sign at the parking entrance.
 Go up Marshalls Creek Road from the intersection of Route 209 Business at the Marshalls Creek shopping center.
-Look for what appears to be a large, abandoned parking lot on the right.
-After you park, look upstream for an old golf cart brdige crossing the creek.
-Cross the bridge and make your way upstream, along the bank.
+You will see a lot of old abandoned buildings on the right.
+The last one has a glass enclosed patio additon that may have been a restaurant.
+Next to it is a big, abandoned parking lot (just before the road starts to climb up hill).
+This is not our property, but people often park here.
+You will see a path leading upstream from the edge of the parking lot.
+Follow it through the meadow until you see an old golf cart brdige.
+Cross the bridge and follow the trail upstream.
 Within ten minutes you will see the footbridge spannign the creek and the magnificent falls beyond.
 This hidden gem is one of the highest and most stately cascades in the area.
 Standing below, it is difficult to imagine you are so close to the road and to the village of Marshalls Creek.
 Like much of Smithfield Township, the falls is a reminder that we are living in a world parallel to a primeval time that is unchanged by the ages of man.

 Many people do not know the wonders that await them on the trails (baby stroller and handicapped accessible) through the forest behind the soccer fields of Minisink Park.
 Walk into the wooded areas and you’ll vanish into a private fantasy all your own.
 Maybe you can imagine giant mammoths forging in the shadow of melting glaciers, or see yourself as an explorer coming upon the free-flowing waters of Cherry Creek or Brodhead creek as they join to flow into the Delaware.